Homotopy Groups of Diagonal Complements: Preliminaries

-A proof of the above result, using standard transversality arguments, can be found for example in (\cite{helmke}, Lemma 5.3).
-This proposition is not true if the ``background space" is not a manifold.
+A proof of the above proposition, using standard transversality arguments, can be found for example in (\cite{helmke}, Lemma 5.3).
+This proposition is not true if the ``ambient space'' is not a manifold.
 For example $B(\bbr^m,2)$ is the complement of the diagonal in $\sp{2}(\bbr^m)$ and we have the homotopy equivalence $B(\bbr^m,2)\simeq\bbr P^{m-1}$ so that $\pi_1(B(\bbr^{m},2))\cong\bbz_2$ no matter the codimension of the diagonal $m\geq 3$.